revel/revel.github.io/manual/concepts.md

 **Revel** is almost a full stack web framework in the spirit of [Rails](http://rubyonrails.org/) and [Play!](http://www.playframework.org) frameworks.

-- Many  *proven* ideas are incorporated into the framework, its design and interface.
+- Many  *proven* ideas are incorporated into the framework, its design and interface
-- Also using golang.. it's also hackable ;-)
+- Also using [golang](https://golang.org/), it's also hackable ;-)

 Revel attempts to make it easy to build web applications using the [Model-View-Controller (MVC)](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)